jlan84/sql-assignment/notes/morning_lecture.md

 ## Modeling Relations in RDBMS

 Part of the power of relational databases are their ability to model relations in data.
-The way they do so is through the use of **foreign keys**.
-A foreign key is a column that references some other entry in the database.
-That foreign entry could be in the same table or in some other table.
-Foreign keys are how relations are modeled in relational databases.
+The way these relationships exist is through the use of **primary keys** and **foreign keys**.
+A primary key, as discussed above, is a column with all unique rows within a table.
+This values of the primary key column may show up in an alternative table one to many times, allowing for us to link or **join** these tables.
+This link provides us with the ability to create relationships and bring together data from multiple tables.

 For example, let's say there is another table that contains data for each visit to our website.
 Each time a customer visits the site, a row is created and inserted into the `visits` table.
-We'd like to maintain some data that indicates which visit is associated with which customer (so that we could later, for example, find the customers who visited our site the most).
-Each visit then will have a `customer_id` that can connect it to a customer in the `customers` table.
+We'd like to maintain some data that indicates which visit is associated with which customer (so that we could later find the customers who visited our site the most).
+Each visit then will have a `customer_id` that can connect it to a customer (with the same `customer id` in the `customers` table.

 Here's the definition of the `visits` table: